Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Proof of useful identities

 We now consider the terms where some Majorana operators are in common.
 As a warm-up exercise, we start with a term where there is only one Majorana operator in common.
 For instance, when $a_{s_{j+1}}=a_{p_{i+1}}$.
 In the following, we compute the partial transpose of LHS and RHS of (\ref{eqapp:ArT_1}) and show that they are identical.

 In (\ref{eq:1comm_l1}), we use the fact that $k_1+k_2$ is even.
-In going from (\ref{eq:1comm_l3}) to (\ref{eq:1comm_l4}), we utilitze the fact that both $k_1+k_2$ and $k_3$ are even.
+In going from (\ref{eq:1comm_l3}) to (\ref{eq:1comm_l4}), we utilize the fact that both $k_1+k_2$ and $k_3$ are even.
 The partial transpose of the above term is then simplified into

 For the RHS of (\ref{eqapp:ArT_1}), we can write

 and the proof of this type of terms is complete.
 Let us explicitly check that the corresponding term in the wrong ordering, i.e., $\rho^{\sT_A} (X_A^{\sT}\otimes \mathbb{I}_B) $ is not equal to that of $ [\rho (X_A\otimes \mathbb{I}_B)]^{\sT_A} $.